Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: RESULTS

+which \citet{Simard2019a} call the intensity cross secondary spectrum, where $\tilde{I}$, the 2D Fourier Transform (2DFT) of $I$, is called the conjugate spectrum \citep{Brisken2010}.

 Figure~\ref{fig:6-vs-12-cross-spec} shows the magnitude and phase of the cross secondary spectra.
-We detect a phase gradient at $|\tau| \lesssim 1.0 \mu s$ on MJD57971 and none on MJD57977.
-The non-detection of power in the cross secondary spectrum on MJD57977 is the result of malfunction on that day at ARO.
+We detect a phase gradient at $|\tau| \lesssim 1.0 \mu s$ on MJD57971 and none on MJD57977, the latter due to a telescope malfunction at ARO.

+The phase gradient $d\Phi/df_\mathrm{D}$ corresponds to a time delay in the arrival of the scintillation pattern in one telescope with respect to the other:

 Figure~\ref{fig:fD-vs-phi} shows the delay-averaged phase across Doppler frequency measured on MJD57971.
 The errors on each point have been propagated from the standard deviation of the real and imaginary parts.
 The solid line is the inverse noise variance weighted fit to the gradient, the slope of which is $d\Phi/df_\mathrm{D}=0.285\pm0.029$ rad~mHz$^{-1}$.
 The error derived from the covariance matrix of the fit parameters is only 0.016 rad mHz$^{-1}$.
 The small error is not surprising given the tiny error bars on the points in blue.
 However, we expect the errors to be slightly higher owing to uncalibrated systematics: a conservative error of 10\% is reasonable.
-This gradient translates into a scintillation pattern delay of $t_\mathrm{d} = 45.3 \pm 4.5$ s.
+This gradient translates into a scintillation pattern arrival delay of $t_\mathrm{d} = 45.3 \pm 4.5$ s, the pattern arriving earlier at the GMRT.
 Table~\ref{table:measured_parameters} additionally lists the baseline vectors, pulsar proper motion and Earth velocity vectors and their relative orientations.

-The cross-correlation of $\sim 20 \%$ is a crucial measurement and is significant.
-This is not entirely unexpected as, even visually, the dynamic spectra look different between GMRT and ARO on MJD57971 in Figure~\ref{fig:GMRT-dynamic-spectra}.
-Figure~\ref{fig:difference-dynamic-spectra} shows the presence of residual scintillation at both ARO and GMRT, which underpins the low cross-correlation coefficient.
+The apparent speed of scintillation along the baseline is thus $220\pm22\ \mathrm{km\ \!s^{-1}}$, which is an upper limit to the true sicntillation pattern velocity in the absence of a full 2D measurement of the scintillation pattern motion.